Logo Voyage

 Stay safe

-As a predominantly rural area, eastern Laguna is generally safe, though Santa Cruz has the vibes of a moderately-sized Philippine city.
+As a predominantly rural area, eastern Laguna is generally safe, though Santa Cruz has the petty crime vibes of a moderately-sized Philippine city.
 Beware of touts though, especially in tourist hotspots like Pagsanjan or Caliraya.
 Begging syndicates operate as far as Siniloan.

 Rains are frequent all-year round in eastern Laguna, so bring an umbrella whenever possible.
 Floods can be a problem when Laguna de Bay or any of the rivers that empty into it overflows.
 Typhoons are also another major risk.
+In the summer, forested areas are vulnerable to wildfires.

 Despite Laguna being named after Laguna de Bay, swimming in the lake itself is not a good idea due to pollution, murky waters, lack of beaches, volatile currents and lots of fishing boats and fishponds operating in it.